-The aim of the research component of the subspecialty training programme is to ensure you are competent in the design and execution of a research study of sufficient quality to meet internationally recognised standards of research excellence, such as those published in the Medical Research Council’s Good research practice: principles and guidelines.
+The aim of the research component of the subspecialty training programme is to ensure you are competent in the design and execution of a research study of sufficient quality to meet internationally recognised standards of research excellence, such as those published in the Medical Research Council's Good research practice policies and guidance – UKRI.

 You will need to demonstrate expertise in clinical and/or laboratory research methodology including the ability to:

 - be aware of the ethical issues involved in research

 You need to either:

 - complete the research component of the subspecialty training programme or